-COMPLIANCE WITH SECTION 16(a) OF THE SECURITIES EXCHANGE ACT OF 1934
+COMPLIANCE WITH sec.
+16(A) OF THE SECURITIES EXCHANGE ACT OF 1934

-The members of the Board of Directors, the executive officers of the Company, and persons who hold more than 10% of the Company's outstanding Common Stock are subject to the reporting requirements of Section 16(a) of the Securities Exchange Act of 1934 which require them to file reports with respect to their ownership of the Company's Common Stock and their transactions in such Common Stock.
-Based upon (i) the copies of the Section 16(a) reports the Company received from such persons during or with respect to 1996, and (ii) written representations received from all such persons that no annual Form 5 reports were required to be filed by them with respect to 1996, the Company believes that all reporting requirements under Section 16(a) for 1996 and prior years were met in a timely manner by its directors, executive officers and greater than 10% shareholders.
+The members of the Board of Directors, the executive officers of the Company, and persons who hold more than 10% of the Company's outstanding Common Stock are subject to the reporting requirements of sec.16(a) of the Securities Exchange Act of 1934 which require them to file reports with respect to their ownership of the Company's Common Stock and their transactions in such Common Stock.
+Based upon (i) the copies of the sec.16(a) reports the Company received from such persons during or with respect to 1997, and (ii) written representations received from all such persons that no annual Form 5 reports were required to be filed by them with respect to 1997, the Company believes that all reporting requirements under sec.
+16(a) for 1997 and prior years were met in a timely manner by its directors, executive officers and greater than 10% shareholders.